aosp-mirror/platform_system_core/init/README.md

 > This service will not automatically start with its class.
   It must be explicitly started by name.

+`file <path> <type>`
+> Open a file path and pass its fd to the launched process. _type_ must be "r", "w" or "rw".
+For native executables see libcutils android\_get\_control\_file().

+`group <groupname> [ <groupname>\* ]`
+> Change to 'groupname' before exec'ing this service.
+Additional groupnames beyond the (required) first one are used to set the supplemental groups of the process (via setgroups()).
+  Currently defaults to root.  (??? probably should default to nobody)

+`memcg.limit_in_bytes <value>`
+> Sets the child's memory.limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`memcg.soft_limit_in_bytes <value>`
+> Sets the child's memory.soft_limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`memcg.swappiness <value>`
+> Sets the child's memory.swappiness to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`namespace <pid|mnt>`
+> Enter a new PID or mount namespace when forking the service.

+`oneshot`
+> Do not restart the service when it exits.

+`onrestart`
+> Execute a Command (see below) when service restarts.

+`oom_score_adjust <value>`
+> Sets the child's /proc/self/oom\_score\_adj to the specified value, which must range from -1000 to 1000.

+`priority <priority>`
+> Scheduling priority of the service process.
+This value has to be in range -20 to 19.
+Default priority is 0.
+Priority is set via setpriority().

+`rlimit <resource> <cur> <max>`
+> This applies the given rlimit to the service. rlimits are inherited by child processes, so this effectively applies the given rlimit to the process tree started by this service.
+  It is parsed similarly to the setrlimit command specified below.

+`seclabel <seclabel>`
+> Change to 'seclabel' before exec'ing this service.
+  Primarily for use by services run from the rootfs, e.g. ueventd, adbd.
+  Services on the system partition can instead use policy-defined transitions based on their file security context.
+  If not specified and no transition is defined in policy, defaults to the init context.

 `setenv <name> <value>`
 > Set the environment variable _name_ to _value_ in the launched process.

+`shutdown <shutdown_behavior>`
+> Set shutdown behavior of the service process.
+When this is not specified, the service is killed during shutdown process by using SIGTERM and SIGKILL.
+  The service with shutdown_behavior of "critical" is not killed during shutdown until shutdown times out.
+When shutdown times out, even services tagged with "shutdown critical" will be killed.
+When the service tagged with "shutdown critical" is not running when shut down starts, it will be started.

 `socket <name> <type> <perm> [ <user> [ <group> [ <seclabel> ] ] ]`
 > Create a unix domain socket named /dev/socket/_name_ and pass its fd to the